 Now that we’ve understood the most important metrics that help you measure customer satisfaction, let’s take a look at some of the frequently asked questions below.

 What leads to high customer satisfaction?

 It is said that great experience results in high customer satisfaction.
-This experience could be related to purchasing a product, using the product or even getting a customer support team’s insight on the use of a certain service.
+This experience could be related to purchasing a product, using the product, or even getting a customer support team’s insight into using a specific service.
 But the overall experience a customer gains during its journey with the brand becomes a deciding factor for high satisfaction rate.

 What is a good customer satisfaction score?

 A good CSAT score falls under the range of 75%-85%.
 However, this may vary based on the industry your business belongs to.

 There are a few strategies that can help your brand measure customer satisfaction without the use of surveys.
 You can start with social media sentiment analysis, real-time customer correspondence, response on promotional offers, and others.

 Which metrics do you consider are the most crucial factor in measuring customer satisfaction?